Less is more.

 So many people are talking about minimalism these days.
 Take for instance these guys.
 The so-called ‘The Minimalists’, that gave a TEDx talk I really enjoyed some months back:

 And then there are lifestyle blogs and minimalist gurus coming from all ways of life with endless recipes to make it happen.
-To help you start a fresh and happy minimalist life with just the essentials surrounding you and however, filled with potential experiences to be enjoyed and life-changing to say the least.
+To help you start afresh and happy minimalist life with just the essentials surrounding you and however, filled with potential experiences to be enjoyed and life-changing to say the least.

 - General stuff.
 Take baby steps and don’t force it – extremes were never good anyway.
 It might feel like deprivation in the beginning until it comes naturally.
 You can start throwing away (donate, sell or give as a present preferred) everything that is not functional nor beautiful and stop gathering stuff like the end of the world is coming.
 Seriously, that’s something highly unlikable to happen.

 - Clothing.
 Drastically reduce what you own.
-Start clearing your closet, picking the best clothes that fit you and donating, giving as a present or selling the rest of items that no longer fulfill their purpose.
+Start clearing your closet, picking the best clothes that fit you and donating, giving as a present, or selling the rest of items that no longer fulfill their purpose.
 Avoid a shopaholic attitude and think of what your ideal capsule wardrobe would contain instead.
 I know mine would have a couple of versatile dresses, a pair of leggings, a rain jacket, a sweater, a bikini… save whatever floats your boat but keep it to the essentials!
 Finally, store everything out of season till it’s time for using it.

 - Food.
-Plan your meals according to what’s already on your fridge.
+Plan your meals according to what’s already in your fridge.
 That way you will reduce food waste.
 Also, use long-lasting bags and try not to buy bulky packaged meals, which in the end are costlier and just an enormous plastic waste.

 - Sustainable living.
-Get a library card, start being part of the collaborative economy, borrow and lend items you’ll only need eventually and start enjoying a more frugal life.
+Get a library card, start being part of the collaborative economy, borrow and lend items you’ll only need eventually, and start enjoying a more frugal life.

 - House supplies and furniture.
 Put some serious thinking into it before making any purchases.
 If you really need it, think of reusing and recycling.
 If you can’t, go ahead and buy it.